michaelwfisher/michaelwfisher.github.io/index.md

 [here](https://arxiv.org/abs/2501.07498) and
 [here](https://arxiv.org/abs/2501.07516).

+- 2024: Our [paper](tac2024_final.pdf) introducing a new Hardy space
+approximation for control design was accepted for publication in *IEEE Transactions on Automatic Control*.

 ## Brief Biography

 Michael W. Fisher joined the University of Waterloo in 2022, where he leads the